roartiz/Minecraft-Builder/README.md

 10. Launch the game again and connect to the server! `IP ADDRESS: 54.39.8.30:25571`

 ## Tips, Tricks, & Suggestions
 - Shaders can be found in Video Settings > Shaderpacks.
-Click on one, then Apply, then wait until the game unfreezes before clicking anything
+Click on one, then Apply, then wait until the game unfreezes before clicking anything.
 - Resource packs can be found in Video Settings > Resource Packs.
 Click on one, then Apply, then wait until the game unfreezes before clicking anything.
 - Video settings > Fullscreen > CHECK THE BOX